ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 ```
 #me http://www.w3.org/2006/vcard/ns#fn Iebe Maes
 ```
-Because of the short notation Turtle is much easier to understand then the other formats.
+Because of the short notation, Turtle is much easier to understand than the other formats.

 ### How to access your data?
 The login page is built in React.

-The first step in to get information your solid pod is authentication.
+The first step to get information in your solid pod is authentication.
 Luckily Solid has a library with some nice components that make the login process much easier.

 ```react